kevgo/run-that-app/README.md

 #### Why does run-that-app not have a marketplace that I can submit my application to?

-_Run-that-app_ has such a marketplace, it is embedded into its executable.
+That marketplace is _run-that-app's_ source code on GitHub.
 This has several advantages.

-1. It's much better to use a proper programming language rather than some data format like JSON or YML to define applications that _run-that-app_ is aware of.
-You get really strong type checking (not just basic JSON-Schema linting), intelligent auto-completion, much more flexibility in how you implement downloading and unpacking archives or installing an application in other ways, and the ability to run automated tests.
+1. You don't need to articulate complex installation and execution requirements and dependencies in some data format like JSON or YML, but can use a proper programming language.
+This gives you really strong type checking (not just basic JSON-Schema linting), intelligent auto-completion, much more flexibility in how you implement downloading and unpacking archives or installing an application in other ways, and the ability to verify the installation using automated tests.

-   Defining a new app in means copy-and-pasting the definition of an existing app and replacing a few strings.
-This can be done equally easily in JSON or a programming language.

 2. Having a separate marketplace would result in two separate codebases that are versioned independently of each other: the version of _run-that-app_ and the